blowfishpro/B9-Aerospace/GameData/CrossFeedEnabler/Readme_CFE.txt

 Source on GitHub at https://github.com/NathanKell/CrossFeedEnabler/

-Installation: Extract to GameData.
-By default includes cfg to apply to radial RCS tanks, the mini radial RCS from Realism Overhaul, and all procedural wings.
+Installation: Extract folder in zip to GameData.
+By default includes cfg to apply to radial RCS tanks, the mini radial RCS from Realism Overhaul, and all procedural wings and tanks.
 (NOTE: Requires ModuleManager, which by now you really should have.)

 To add to other parts:
 Add: